4. Planning and implementation

 Deciding to open data

-This step describes how the organisation can proceed in decision-making on opening data.
+This section describes how the organisation can proceed when it decides to open its data.

-Under Finnish legislation, the decision to open a dataset is made by the authority to which the task of administering the data has been assigned in the legislation.
+Under Finnish legislation, the decision to open the datasets is made by each authority that has been given the statutory task of administering the data in question.
 For example, the Finnish Institute for Health and Welfare (THL) makes the decisions on providing its datasets as open data.
 There is no centralised body in Finland that would make decisions on the openness of data in the entire administration.

-Data is opened for someone to use it.
+Data is opened so that it can be utilised.
 Organisations often know at least some of their customers who could use the data to be opened and see value in it.
 It is worth assessing the opportunities created by opening the data, for example in a workshop, with these potential data users.
 As input information, a description of what data the organisation could open is needed.
 Organisations often have a great deal of data, and only a small part of it can be opened at once.

-If the organisation intends to open several datasets, it may need to prioritise the order in which they are opened and its development measures.
+If the organisation intends to open several datasets, it may need to prioritise the order in which they are opened and the related development measures.

 Practice of Helsinki Region Infoshare